Healthy Homes Assessment Marewa

 What We Do

-As building inspectors, we are experts in all issues involved in specialist house Inspections.
-We’re here to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors we take on all aspects associated with professional home examinations.
+We’re here to make sure you make the best decision when buying your next home.

-We take your investment seriously and conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the exciting aspects of purchasing or owning an home.
+We are serious about your investment and conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning a home.

-We specialise in a range of services to make sure you are fully aware of the state of any property you could be contemplating buying or selling and also other services.
+We offer a wide range of services to ensure that you are fully informed of the condition of any property that you might be considering buying or selling and also other services.

-We have a systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into your document, you are able to actually see any issues that could be discovered.
-Because of our comprehensive report, it’s not surprising that we have so many clients who recommend our service to family members and friends.
+With our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into your report, you can actually see any issues that may be discovered.
+Through our comprehensive report, it’s easy to understand why we have so many customers who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports